clairetsoi1129/stock-screener/README.md

 ```

 2. Create a sub-folders.
- - "data" to store the watchlist and tickers that cannot be found using api
+ - "data" to store the watchlist and tickers that cannot be found using yahoo_fin.stock_info API
- - "output" to store the
+ - "output" to store the stocks which fulfill the VCP patterns

 ## How to run the program